Home/ Ticking time bombs: The diseases carried by ticks

 Ehrlichiosis.
 Similar to anaplasmosis, these organisms infect the blood of the dog.
 There are a number of Ehrlichia species that can infect dogs in the United States.
 Symptoms in dogs may include anemia, fever, depression, lethargy, appetite loss, shortness of breath, joint pain, stiffness, and bruising.
 Later in the disease, there may be weight loss, bleeding, eye inflammation, diarrhea, and hind leg swelling.
 Carriers include the brown dog tick.4

 Babesiosis.
 Symptoms in dogs may include anemia (the most common sign), fever, vomiting, diarrhea, jaundice, skin lesions, and potentially kidney failure.
 Carriers include the brown dog tick and the black-legged (deer) tick.5

 Who knew something so small could do so much damage?
 The good news is you can help protect your dog with flea and tick control products..
-Keep in mind that not all flea products are effective against ticks and no oral products kill ticks.
-It’s important that you talk to your veterinarian to see which one’s right for you.
+Keep in mind that not all flea products are effective against ticks/ It’s important that you talk to your veterinarian to see which one’s right for your dog.